zzarne/jack/README.md

 Jack is back!
 After a small 15 year hiatus, development has resumed.

 Many thanks to the [friendly Debian maintainers](https://github.com/zzarne/jack/blob/master/debian/copyright) who kept Jack alive all these years!

-Support for Python versions before 3 has been dropped.

 ## Goals